 • Does the user base need training to avoid adding tickets to the service desk queue?

-Contacts report
+5: Contacts report

-The Contacts Report breaks down all contacts into the Service Desk by the stream type (Voice, Email, Voicemail, Chat, etc) and by a defined period of time.
+The contacts report breaks down all contacts into the service desk by the stream type (voice, email, chat, etc) and by a defined period of time.
+In addition to the basic contact count metrics, a contacts report also highlights SLA-related metrics like:

 Not getting the reports you should expect from your service desk provider?